 1. Apply default-deny to every namespace

-2. Add policies that allow only necessary communication
+2. Add policies that allow only the communication you actually need

-4. Use tools like Cilium’s policy editor to visualize
+4. Use Cilium’s policy editor to visualise what you’re writing

-Network Policies implement the principle of least privilege at the network level.
+Network Policies put least privilege on the network.
 Every connection that doesn’t need to exist shouldn’t exist.